-- 1.05.04 Evacuation routes will be given special consideration in the 5-year Capital Improvement Plan for improvement over other transportation facilities (i.e., SC.R.
-107). - 1.05.05 Update its hurricane evacuation plan and disaster preparedness plan every five years and also re-evaluate its effectiveness immediately after a major disaster event to recommend appropriate improvements. - 1.05.05A Public expenditures that subsidize development permitted in Coastal High-Hazard areas will be limited except allowed for restoration or enhancement of natural resources. - 4.05.05B Public expenditures for sever facilities in Coastal High Hazard Areas for existing development and lots of record so as to mitigate potentially harmful effects of septic tanks and water quality will be permitted. - 1.05.05B Public expenditures for sewer facilities in Coastal High Hazard Areas to serve existing development and future development allowed on the Future Land Use Map will be permitted in order to mitigate the potentially harmful effects of septic tanks on water quality. - 1.05.06 The County shall maintain a current Update its hurricane guide showing evacuation routes, hurricane hazards, safety procedures, shelters, and other pertinent information for its citizens.

-OBJECTIVE 1.06 DISCOURAGE URBAN SPRAWL

-Upon Plan adoption, the County shall implement the following policies in order to direct development into patterns which will avoid the proliferation of urban sprawl.

-- 1.06.01 Ensure that development orders are conditioned on the concurrency with the provision of public facilities as identified in the plan. - 1.06.02 Through interlocal agreements, the County shall strive to replace and/or consolidate public facilities and services in order to most efficiently establish and maintain established levels of service. - 1.06.03 Promote compact growth within urban development areas by encouraging the use of facility extension policies, whereby the cost of providing public facilities and services that benefit new development is borne by those individuals that receive direct benefit. - 1.06.04 Reserved.
-Establish priority areas for development wherein a proposed development may receive special incentives such as density bonuses or up to 12 months' extensions in meeting the concurrency rule for recreation - 1.06.05 Within 6 months of adopting the EAR based plan amendment, the County shall initiate a Special Area Study (also referred to as locally defined sector plan) of the Yulee Planning District.
+ı 05.03 Reserved Deleted 1.05.04 Evacuation routes will be given special consideration in the 5-year Capital Improvement Plan for improvement over other transportation facilities (i.e., S C. R. 107).
+1.05.05 Update its hurricane evacuation plan and disaster preparedness plan every five years and also re-evaluate its effectiveness immediately after a major disaster event to recommend appropriate improvements.
+1 1.05.05 A Public expenditures that subsidize development permitted in Coastal High-Hazard areas will be limited except allowed for restoration or enhancement of natural resources.
+J 1.05.05B Public expenditures for sewer facilities in Coastal High Hazard Areas for existing development and lets of record so as to mitigate potentially harmful effects of septic tanks and water quality will be permitted.
+1.05.05B Public expenditures for sewer facilities in Coastal High Hazard Areas to serve existing development and future development allowed on the Future Land Use Map will be permitted in order to mitigate the potentially harmful effects of septic tanks on water quality.
+1.05.06 The County shall maintain a current Update its hurricane guide showing evacuation routes, hurricane hazards, safety procedures, shelters, and other pertinent information for its citizens.
+OBJECTIVE 1.06 DISCOURAGE URBAN SPRAWL Upon Plan adoption, the County shall implement the following policies in order to direct develor into patterns which will avoid the proliferation of urban sprawl. option, the County shall implement the following policies in order to direct development 1.06.01 Ensure that development orders are conditioned on the concurrency with the provision of public facilities as identified in the plan.
+1.06.02 Through interlocal agreements, the County shall strive to replace and/or consolidate public facilities and services in order to most efficiently establish and maintain established levels of service.
+1.06.03 Promote compact growth within urban development areas by encouraging the use of facility extension policies, whereby the cost of providing public facilities and services that benefit new development is borne by those individuals that receive direct benefit.
+1.06.04 Reserved.
+Establish priority areas for development wherein a proposed development may receive special incentives such as density bonuses or up to 12 months' extensions in meeting the concurrency rule for recreation 1.06.05 Within 6 months of adopting the EAR based plan amendment, the County shall initiate a

+Special Area Study (also referred to as locally defined sector plan) of the Yulee Planning District.
 The Special Area Study shall include principals and guidelines that provide for the continued and improved coordination of land use with the transportation system.
 In addition, the Special Area Study will provide additional strategies for limiting urban sprawl and for advancing the efficient use of land and other resources.
 The Special Area